Anarcroth/DDD-Aubg/README.md

 The *Entity Object* is only the `Player` class.
 The entity by which we recognize this class is the `name` property.

 The application is a **.NET** console app, driven by the `Program` class.

+### Team Homework Explenation

+##### The purpose of this homework was to create some functionality for our current Flower Business

+In the project we implemented the general entities and value objects that are used.
+We used a abstract `ValueObject` class that is then used by `Items` and `Flowers`.
+We have an interfaces that is a makeshift repository for `Employees`.
+Through that repository we are able to control the Employees and then they can interact with the `Boxes` we have.

+The value of the boxes and their status is updated to indicate how they are scanned and their flowers amount has diminished.